openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-3/06-storage.md

 The goal of this exercise is to gain a basic understanding of storage.

+First, lets take a look at which Graph Driver is used by the Docker daemon:

+``docker info | grep "Storage Driver``{{execute}}

+Now, for troubleshooting purposes, imagine that we want to see which volume of storage is used by a particular container.
 Using "docker inspect" you can find the layers used in a particular container by looking at the GraphDriver -> Data.

-``docker inspect openshift3/ose-pod:v3.4.1.10 | grep GraphDriver -A 7``
+``docker inspect openshift/origin-pod:v3.6.0 | grep GraphDriver -A 7``

-Optional Homework: With device mapper, which is the default configuration in RHEL7 and Atomic Host
+Device Mappter is the default storage configuration for RHEL7 and Atomic Host.
+You can use the demsetup command to find out information about any given container.

 ``dmsetup ls --tree -o inverted``{{execute}}

 `` (252:17)